Diamko94/rentals1/Rental_flow.md

 All Units returned, no active Repairticked extists → Order is Closed

-### Partial Return
+### Order PartiallyClosed

 If at least on Unit.status = Repair per Order:

-- Line-items with active Repairticked → Repair
+- Units with status Repair → Line-items active Repair_ticked
-- Other Units status → Returned
+- Other Units status → Available
 - Active Order → PartiallyClosed

 ## 5. Financial Settlement

 - Deposit is calculated per Line-item
 - Price is calculated per Line-item
-- Unit is Returned → Deposit released
+- Unit is Available → Deposit released
-- Line-item with active Repairticket → Deposit held
+- Line-item with active Repair_ticket → Deposit held